han-xudong/pyLKMotor/README.md

 After initializing the motor, you can control the motor following the [tutorial](https://github.com/han-xudong/pyLKMotor/blob/main/docs/tutorial.ipynb).

+## Resources

+In `docs/`, you can find the following resources:

+- `can_protocol.pdf`: The CAN protocol document provided by LK Motor.
+- `LK_motor_tool_v2.35.exe`: The LK motor tool to configure the motor parameters.

 ## License

 PyLKMotor is released under the [MIT License](LICENSE).